jpanther/congo/exampleSite/content/docs/version-2/upgrade/index.md

 ## Step 5: Check content

 The behavior of the `figure` shortcode is different in version 2.
-If you are using `figure` in your content, you may need to adjust the parameters you are providing.
-Consult the shortcode docs to learn more about supported parameters.
+If you are using `figure` in your content and have advanced use cases, you may need to adjust the parameters you are providing.

+Consult the [shortcode docs]({{< ref "docs/shortcodes#figure" >}}) to learn more about supported parameters.

 ## Step 6: Rebuild